ahamilton144/GitTutorial/README.md

 This is when there is an online repo (either one of yours, or someone else's repo you plan to contribute to) that you want to download onto your own computer.
 Follow instructions [here](https://help.github.com/en/articles/cloning-a-repository).

 ## Branches, file structure, and project development in Git
-Generally it is best practice (especially when co-developing with a team) not to make changes directly to the Master branch.
-Rather, each team member who is working on a different set of changes should create their own working branch.
-Once a set of changes is finalized, the changes are merged into the master branch.
-Git streamlines the merge process so that different team members don't have to manually add changes made by others into their own changes, which can lead to major headaches.

 [Here](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F) and [here](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository) together are a great description of how Git stores the files in your project and handles changes between branches and commits.
 While some version control systems track *changes* to your files, Git operates with *snapshots*.
 You can think of the version control system as a tree, with different branches branching off of the master branch.
 When the working branch is merged back into the master, the tree branches merge back together.
 Each time you *commit* a set of changes to whatever branch you are on, Git stores a new snapshot of the project.
 For files that are unchanged since the last commit, Git just stores a pointer to the last update of that file.
 For files that are new or changed, the commit will store the new updated version of the file.
 This means that Git generally only "adds" to the project, rather than deleting files & changes, which means that in general there is a way to go back and retrieve an earlier version of a file if you mess something up.

+One common source of confusion occurs when new Git users attempt to find the different project branches in their file system.
+In your Windows File Explorer (or Mac or Linux equivalent), you won't find separate folders for each branch.
+Rather, you will just find a single project directory, and the files in that directory will correspond to the versions in the branch that is currently *checked out*.
+For example, if the master branch is checked out, then only the files that are part of the master branch will show up in the folder, and if you open a file in Notepad or PyCharm, it will show you the version from the master branch.
+If you then check out a different branch, all files will magically change to reflect the new branch.

 ## Local branches and changes
+Generally it is best practice (especially when co-developing with a team) not to make changes directly to the master branch.
+Rather, each team member who is working on a different set of changes should create their own working branch.
+Once a set of changes is finalized, the changes are merged into the master branch.
+Git streamlines the merge process so that different team members don't have to manually add changes made by others into their own changes, which can lead to major headaches.

 First, create a local working branch (e.g. *andrew_working*) and *checkout* the branch.

 `git checkout -b`*`andrew_working`*